RhysWood/modo-challange/README.md

 # Modo-Challange

-For this project I was asled to build a web-based application composed of two pages.
+For this project I was asked to build a web-based application composed of two pages.
 The first page is a login page with email and password fields.
 The second page retrieves and displays all vehicle data from a database.
 The number of vehicles in the database should not assumed to be static.

 This application was built using ReactJS, ExpressJS, nodeJS & PostgreSQL.